So what size TV do I need?

-Most of all, your TV size and perfect viewing distance are ultimately based on personal preference.
-I always tend to err on the big side because that’s my preference.
+Most of all, your TV size and perfect seating distance are ultimately based on personal preference.
+I always tend to err on the larger screen sizes because that’s my preference.

 So what size TV did you buy?
-Di you buy a Samsung, LG, or other brand?
+Di you buy a Samsung, LG, or another brand?
 Did you buy a TV for watching movies, streaming videos, viewing live sports, or playing video games?
 Please share it with me in the comments below.